-This November event is held at the Desert Botanical Garden in Phoenix.
+- Chiles and Chocolate Festival: This celebration of spicy chocolate is held at the Desert Botanical Garden in Phoenix every November.
 It features chili and chocolate products from local vendors, unique Southwest gifts, cooking demonstrations, and entertainment.
-Admission fee to the Garden is required.
+An admission fee to the garden is required.

-The only store is in Glendale, Arizona, but you can also order online.
-The Cerreta Candy Company is a family-owned business with four generations of the Cerreta family involved in making candy.
-You can take a free tour of Cerreta or indulge in a VIP tour with extra goodies including building your own chocolate pizza.
-You can find Arizona-themed chocolates in western shapes or scenic-labeled bars.
+- Cerreta Candy Company: The Cerreta Candy Company is a four-generation, family-owned business that has a retail location in Glendale.
+There, you can take a free tour of Cerreta or indulge in a VIP tour with extra goodies, including a build-your-own chocolate pizza.
+The Arizona-themed chocolates in Western shapes make great souvenirs.

-Chocofin specializes in making small-batch craft chocolate from organically-grown cocoa beans.
-Chocolatiers Louis and Denise Mirabella make it all from scratch in their shop in Fountain Hills and they supply world-class resorts with their intensely flavorful chocolate.
-If you want this level of artisanal work in your chocolate, visit their shop where you can also enjoy coffee and gelato.
+- Chocofin Chocolatier: Chocofin specializes in making small-batch craft chocolate from organically-grown cocoa beans.
+Louis and Denise Mirabella make it all from scratch in Fountain Hills, then supply local resorts with it.
+Visit their Fountain Hills shop for chocolate, coffee, and gelato.

-If your visit to Phoenix takes you to the Paradise Valley Mall, you can satisfy your sweet tooth with over 400 varieties of candy and chocolate at Fuzziwig's.
-The kids may also enjoy the specialty toys and plush animals available.
-They are also located at Arizona Mills in Tempe, Arrowhead Mall in Glendale, Chandler Fashion Center, and Superstition Springs in Mesa.
+- Fuzziwig's Candy Store: If your visit to Phoenix takes you to the Paradise Valley Mall, you can satisfy your sweet tooth with more than 400 varieties of candy and chocolate at Fuzziwig's, an international candy franchise.
+Other nearby locations include Arizona Mills in Tempe, Arrowhead Mall in Glendale, Chandler Fashion Center, and Superstition Springs in Mesa.

-See's is a large chain and has stores in Glendale, Peoria, Mesa, East Mesa, Chandler, Phoenix, Paradise Valley and Scottsdale in the major malls.
-They also have locations at Phoenix Sky Harbor International Airport.
+- See's Candies: Get your sweetheart a box of something delicious from this nationally-recognized franchise with locations in Glendale, Peoria, Mesa, East Mesa, Chandler, Phoenix, Paradise Valley, and Scottsdale (mostly in malls).
+See's Candies also has locations at Phoenix Sky Harbor International Airport.